JonathanDotCel/ff6_encounter_rate_patcher/README.md

 I got absolutely sick of every thread on "Can we fix the encounter rate a bit?" turning into

-'"Oh you're such a noob"'
+`"Oh you're such a noob"`

-'"Games were just like this"'
+`"Games were just like this"`

-'"Hah, you thought that was bad, you should try this..."'
+`"Hah, you thought that was bad, you should try this..."`

-'"Oh, try this other game instead."'
+`"Oh, try this other game instead."`

-'"Hah you can walk TEN spaces? in <shitty old game> you can barely walk 3!
+`"Hah you can walk TEN spaces? in <shitty old game> you can barely walk 3!
 And we loved it.
-10 miles up and down a hill every day... and we had to suck it out of a damp newspaper"'
+10 miles up and down a hill every day... and we had to suck it out of a damp newspaper"`

 https://steamcommunity.com/app/382900/discussions/0/1741140266533370446/